WYTHE COUNTY BOARD OF SUPERVISORS

 6.3 Citizens’ Time.
 There shall be an agenda item known as Citizens’ Time to allow Wythe County citizens to address the Board regarding any matter that is not an agenda item.
 This shall consist of a twenty-minute period and shall be divided among the citizens who desire to speak, however if seven or more persons sign up to speak at citizens’ time each person shall be allocated three minutes.
 No one shall be allowed to exceed the time limit specified in other sections of the Rules of Procedure.
 Any person not a citizen of Wythe County may request through the County Administrator to be placed on the regular agenda.

-6.5 County Administrator, County Attorney and Board Matters.
-To the maximum extent possible, County Administrator, County Attorney and Board Member Matters shall be scheduled in the period from 9:00 a.m. to 12:00 noon on the fourth Tuesday.
+6.5 County Administrator and County Attorney Reports.
+To the maximum extent possible, County Administrator and County Attorney Reports shall be scheduled on the fourth Tuesday.

 6.6 Administrative and Informational Matters.
 Administrative and Informational Matters shall not be placed on the agenda, or considered by the Board until the interested Board member has ascertained from the County Administrator that all administrative actions have been taken, or following a request for action until an unreasonable time has elapsed and insufficient administrative action has been taken.
 Matters having to do with actions or failures to act by the Administrative Staff shall not be placed on the agenda or considered by the Board until the County Administrator shall have been given a reasonable opportunity to furnish the interested member or members with an explanatory statement.